 The 60-day operational response sequence

-The 60-day window is HMRC operational practice, not statutory.
-Within the period the taxpayer should:
+The 60-day window is HMRC operational practice, not a statutory deadline.
+Inside it, work through five steps.

-The Carmichael-Estate scenario illustrates the operational difficulty where the recipient cannot quickly characterise the original claim.
-The recipient receives a nudge letter referring to a 2018/19 hold-over claim and does not remember the underlying transaction.
-The 60-day window starts from receipt.
-The recipient must request a copy of the 2018/19 return and computation from the original agent (or from HMRC under TMA 1970 access powers), characterise the property type, and respond.
-If the recipient cannot meet the deadline, the operational discipline is to communicate with HMRC promptly to seek an extension.
+The Carmichael-Estate scenario shows how hard this gets when you cannot quickly place the original claim.
+The letter refers to a 2018/19 hold-over claim and you do not even remember the underlying transaction.
+The 60-day window still starts from the day it lands.
+You request a copy of the 2018/19 return and computation from the original agent (or from HMRC under TMA 1970 access powers), characterise the property type, and respond.
+If you cannot make the deadline, talk to HMRC promptly and ask for an extension.
 Silence is the worst outcome: it risks a section 9A enquiry or, where the original return is out of enquiry-window, a section 29 discovery assessment.

 Schedule 24 penalty exposure and the unprompted-disclosure floor